19 Caribbean Overwater Bungalows For Your Bucket List!

 This overwater cabana is plum pickins!
 (Credit: Coco Plum Island Resort)

-And this award-winning, adults-only, all-inclusive resort with 18 ocean-front cabanas sets the romance bar high.
+This acclaimed adults-only all-inclusive retreat, with 18 ocean-front cabanas, sets the romance bar high.

 One cabana perches on stilts over the water.